Ferrite-iOS/Ferrite/README.md

 More of these can be found in [issues](https://github.com/bdashore3/Ferrite/issues), but here is a small snippet:

-- A decentralized actions API: Allows for playback on other devices

 - More involved search filtering

 - Companion apps for playback on other devices

 ## Downloads

 Ferrite will only exist as an ipa.
-There are and will never be any plans to release on TestFlight or the App Store.
+There will never be any plans to release on TestFlight or the App Store.
 Ipa builds are automatically built and are provided in Github actions artifacts.

 ## Plugins/Sources